STRUCTURED VIBE CODING

 What Is Structured Vibe Coding?

-Structured vibe coding is the evolution of that idea.
-It adds three architectural layers — context engineering, AI coding guardrails, and spec-driven workflows — that transform AI from an ad-hoc assistant into an integrated part of your engineering process.
-You still describe what you want.
+Structured vibe coding is AI-driven development with three architectural layers around it: context engineering (what AI knows about your architecture), AI guardrails (what AI must prove it followed), and spec-driven workflows (how AI executes, every time).
+You still describe what you want in plain language.
 The difference is that AI builds within your architecture, not around it.

 The Three Layers of Structured Vibe Coding